nhs-bnssg-analytics/ipacs-model/README.md

 ## Documentation
 Please read the files in the *Documentation* folder to understand how to use, parameterise and run the model.

-The model is reported using STRESS-DES Reporting Guidelines (Monks et al. 2019)
+The model is reported using [STRESS-DES Reporting Guidelines](https://doi.org/10.1080/17477778.2018.1442155) (Monks et al. 2019)

 ## Citing the model
-If you use the IPACS model for research, reporting, education or any other reason, please cite it using details on Zenodo.
+If you use the IPACS model for research, reporting, education or any other reason, please cite it using details on Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7845908.svg)](https://doi.org/10.5281/zenodo.7845908)
-[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7845908.svg)](https://doi.org/10.5281/zenodo.7845908)

 ```